Housing for Karratha service workers

 Group Certificate(s) or Statement(s) of Earnings for all those residing in the accommodation (includes partners).

-The Estate Policy must be signed by the Directors/ CEO of the company and the proposed tenant, indicating the proposed lease term 6,12 or 24 months .
+The Estate Policy must be signed by the Directors/ CEO of the company and the proposed tenant, indicating the proposed lease term.

 Download